Graph Automorphism Shuffles from Pile-Scramble Shuffles: Efficiency improvements for graph shuffles for cycles

 \subsection{The undirected $n$-cycle}

 Next, we consider the undirected $n$-cycle graph $C_n$:

-The automorphism group $\aut(C_n)$ is isomorphic to the dihedral group of degree $n$.
-If we apply the graph shuffle for $C_n$, we need $6n$ cards.
+\md{Recall that we regard undirected edge as two directed edges with opposite directions (see the paragraph just before Definition \ref{def:graphshuffle}).} The automorphism group $\aut(C_n)$ is isomorphic to the dihedral group of degree $n$. \md{For example, the graph shuffle for $C_n$ when $n = 4$ is given as follows:

+where each sequence is obtained with probability $1/8$.} If we apply the graph shuffle for $C_n$, we need $6n$ cards.
 In this subsection, we propose a graph shuffle protocol for $C_n$ with $3n$ cards only.

+\md{ For an undirected $n$-cyclic graph, even though it has $2n$ edges, the number of cards corresponding to edges is reduced to $n$ pairs of cards using the symmetry of the graph.
+This improvement is done by the pile-scramble shuffle in Step (3) in the below protocol. }

 Let $D_{\f{inp}}=\{x_1,x_2,\ldots, x_n\}$ be an arbitrary deck and $D_{\f{help}} = \{1, 1, 2, 2, 3, 3, \ldots, n, n\}$ a deck of the symbols of $2n$ helping cards.
 The sequence of helping cards $\f{h}$ is defined as follows: